 It’s important to find out whether your existing mortgage lender will apply an early repayment charge (ERC) if you remortgage early.
 Have a read of my article “How to avoid mortgage early repayment charges & how they work” for more background information.

-Ultimately if you do want remortgage early when you are already on a fixed-rate deal then you will inevitably have to pay an ERC.
+Ultimately if you do want to remortgage early when you are already on a fixed-rate deal then you will inevitably have to pay an ERC.
 The level of early repayment charge will vary depending on the period of time your mortgage rate is fixed for (the fixed-rate period) as well as the lender and mortgage product you currently have.
 An ERC is usually between 1% and 5% of the outstanding mortgage loan and often reduces the closer you get to the end of your fixed-rate period, but not always.

-The good news is that the ERC can be added to your new mortgage, but that does mean that you must borrow more money from a new lender to cover the charge, plus your existing mortgage loan.
+The good news is that the ERC can be added to your new mortgage, but that will mean that you must borrow more money from a new lender to cover the charge, plus your existing mortgage loan.
 Bear in mind that if you go down this route you will end up paying interest on the amount (equivalent to the ERC) over the long term under the terms of a new mortgage deal.

 You can find out the ERC on your existing mortgage, as well as the date after which the early repayment charge is no longer applied, on your original mortgage agreement or it may be on your latest mortgage statement.
 If you no longer have the documents then contact your lender to ask for full details.